shabeepk/mobilelucene/README.md

 weak reference annotations (Java `WeakReference` is not used to minimize source code changes).

-First, execute `setup-j2objc.sh` in order to fetch and setup j2objc correctly.
+First, within the lucene directory execute `setup-j2objc.sh` in order to fetch and setup j2objc correctly:

+	$> cd lucene
 	$> ./setup-j2objc.sh

 Then run the `translate.py` script to generate new obj-c classes.
 The classes